Become a Student Ambassador

 How to become a Student Ambassador

 The Student Ambassador Scheme runs multiple recruitment rounds throughout the academic year.
 Recruitment rounds will be advertised widely when open and will require you to complete an application form.
-Once the recruitment round deadline closes, all applications for that round will be shortlisted with successful applicants then being invited to interview.
-If successful at interview, you will be required to complete a set training programme before becoming a Student Ambassador.
+Once the recruitment round deadline closes, all applications for that round will be shortlisted with successful applicants then being invited to complete a set training programme before becoming a Student Ambassador.

 How much will I be paid